Sal de Rey

 with ideas for a site-specific AR sculpture..

-On the cusp of Samhain, when the veil between this world and the spiritual world is thought to be thinnest, my partner and I drove up to Sal del Rey, a Texas salt flat north of town.
-I’d had an idea for a site-specific AR sculpture there and wanted to show my visitor from Spain this unusual landscape.
-But once we arrived, the ideas that had felt exciting in the studio seemed disconnected from the place.
-I was caught up in my head — in possibilities, timelines, and things centered around me.
-I wandered like that for a while, until I remembered the first step of my practice (which I somehow always forget): is to listen.
+On the cusp of Samhain, when the veil between this world and the spiritual world is said to be thin, my partner and I drove north to Sal del Rey, a Texas salt flat just outside of town.
+I had been carrying an idea for a site-specific AR sculpture and wanted to show him this unusual landscape.
+But once we arrived, the ideas that had felt exciting in the studio no longer fit.
+They felt disconnected from the place.

-So I crouched low, put my hand in the salt water, felt the crystals forming underneath, and asked — What do I have to learn here?
-Almost immediately, patterns came into focus: the texture of my skin between youth and age; the water hovering between liquid and crystal; and the sense of standing in simultaneous moments of transition, like Samhain itself — between seasons, between worlds.
+I crouched low, put my hand into the salt water, and felt crystals forming beneath the surface.
+I asked, quietly, What do I have to learn here?
+Almost immediately, patterns came into focus: the texture of my skin, suspended between youth and age; the water hovering between liquid and crystal; the feeling of standing inside a moment of transition — between seasons, between states, much like Samhain itself.

-There’s so much pressure on artists to be clever, to make something unique.
-But when I get too caught up in trying to be impressive, I become small and limited in my knowing.
-I’m reminded that my first step is always to touch the source and listen — to set aside my ego and meet the world as it is.
-That’s the real work, as essential as any act of painting.
+There is so much pressure on artists to be clever, to produce something new or distinctive.
+When I get caught in that impulse, my attention narrows and my understanding shrinks.
+I’m reminded that my first responsibility is always to return to the source — to listen, to set ego aside, and to meet the world as it is.
+That, for me, is the work, as essential as any act of painting.